eyebeam/curriculum/README.md

 ***[Eyebeam](http://www.eyebeam.org) is a nonprofit studio for collaborative experiments with technology toward a more imaginative and just world.
 By providing generous support to artists for research, production and education, Eyebeam makes ideas real.***

-Eyebeam is working with teaching artists to develop an open source curriculum template so educators and organizations can easily access workshop ideas for STEAM (science, technology, engineering, art and mathmatics) based learning.
+Eyebeam is working with teaching artists to develop an open source curriculum template so educators and organizations can easily access workshop ideas for STEAM (science, technology, engineering, art and mathematics) based learning.

 We are working open because we believe developing with the insight, input and needs of a diverse audience will output better curriculum.